stregea/DBManagementSystem/README.md

 # Known Problems
-The implementation of "where" clauses in our solution has some known problems that may not completely fufill the requirements for Phase 3.
+The implementation of "where" clauses in our solution has some known problems that may not completely fulfill the requirements for Phase 3.
 One known problem is that when two tables that have an attribute with an identical name, you may only reference that attribute if you project it in the "select" clause.
 For example:
 > select foo.baz, bar.baz from foo, bar where foo.baz = bar.baz;